 Which telehealth GLP-1 provider is best overall in 2026?

 Eden is our top overall pick.
-PCAB-accredited 503A pharmacy partner, transparent pricing around $196/mo, 48-state coverage, and reliable fulfillment.
-Sprout wins on price, MyStart wins for tirzepatide.
+PCAB-accredited 503A pharmacy partner, flat $149/mo pricing, $80 off first order, 48-state coverage, and reliable fulfillment.
+Sprout matches on entry price and works with insurance, MyStart is the pick for oral (needle-free) GLP-1.

 Is Eden legit?